Bill Plante

+Plante was posthumously awarded the Dunnigan-Payne Prize for lifetime career achievement on Saturday, April 29, 2023, at the White House Correspondents’ Dinner.

 Early life and education

 Plante was born in Chicago on January 14, 1938.
 His father, Regis, was employed as a field engineer for a heating company; his mother, Jane (Madden), worked as a school administrator.
 Plante attended Loyola Academy in his hometown, graduating in 1955.
 It was around this time he was employed by a classical music radio station in Evanston, Illinois, his first experience with broadcasting.

 Plante studied business and humanities at Loyola University Chicago, earning a bachelor's degree in 1959.
 He dropped out of Chicago-Kent College of Law after a friend got him a job as assistant news director at WISN-TV.
 He was at the station for four years before being awarded a journalism fellowship by CBS to study political science at Columbia University.